-Any concerns about the conduct of staff, students or volunteers must be shared with the designated safeguarding lead and recorded.
-The designated safeguarding lead should be informed of all concerns, including those that may initially be considered 'low level' and make the final decision on how to respond.
+Any low-level concerns about the conduct of staff, students or volunteers must be shared with the designated person and recorded on 06.02a Low level concerns form.
+The designated person should e informed of all low-level concerns and make the final decision on how to respond.
 Where appropriate this can be done in consultation with their line manager.